selay/handyapi-card-bin-list/README.md

 https://data.handyapi.com/bin/535316/AU
 ```

-In this example, AU tells the API to give preference to Australian matches rather than relying on our automatic selection.
+In this example, AU tells the API to give preference to Australian issuers rather than relying on our automatic selection.

 For the highest accuracy, we still recommend using the full 8-digit BIN whenever available.

+Important: Never send the full credit card number.
+Only send the BIN/IIN digits required for the lookup.

 ## API KEY to be sent in the x-api-key header